 This may be a challenging lesson for those who still invest heavily in advertising targeted at doctors inside closed networks.
 The emergency medic’s prediction was correct, of course – in most markets, pharmaceutical companies cannot simply advertise products to doctors using public channels, and the very public international reach of Twitter makes it a platform that many pharmaceutical compliance professionals feel a little uncomfortable about.

-Yet perhaps the very nature of public social media, and the challenging questions it inspires among those tasked with compliance, are precisely where the opportunity lies for the pharmaceutical marketer.
+Yet perhaps the very nature of public social media for doctors and other HCPs, and the challenging questions it inspires among those tasked with compliance, are precisely where the opportunity lies for the pharmaceutical marketer.

 Who is influencing the digital healthcare professional?